shipmonk-rnd/phpstan-dev/README.md

-# PHPStan Development Utilities
+# PHPStan Rules Development Utilities

-Development utilities for PHPStan rules testing, extracted from [shipmonk/phpstan-rules](https://github.com/shipmonk-rnd/phpstan-rules).
+Inplace fixture asserts and autofix for PHPStan rules.

-This package provides the `RuleTestCase` class - an enhanced testing framework specifically designed for testing PHPStan rules with additional validation and convenience features.
+No more manual line adjustments in tests when new code is added to rule fixtures.

 ## Installation